silogen/docs/docs/quick-start-guides/resource-manager-quick-start.md

 ## Prerequisites

-This guide assumes you have access to an installed SiloGen platform.
+This guide assumes you have access to an installed AMD Enterprise AI Suite.
 To assist you with onboarding, the following configurations have already been created during the installation process:

 - Platform admin users have already been created for your organization as part of the installation process.
-These are named devuser@domain and silogen-admin.
-The platform admin user can manage the SiloGen platform and onboard more users.
+These are named `devuser@domain` and `silogen-admin`.
+The platform admin user can manage the platform and onboard more users.
 - An organization entity has been created.
-- A compute cluster has been onboarded and connected to SiloGen platform.
+- A compute cluster has been onboarded and connected to AMD Enterprise AI Suite.
 - A project with a resource quota has been created.

 ## Getting started